kendyteng/kendyteng.github.io/projects/index.md

 We are currently looking for a grad-student-to-be to work on formulating a validated Companion Animal Bereavement Scale that can be used to quantify grief in the guardian (i.e., owners) who have recently expereincekd the loss of their companion animals :)!

 ## Shelter dog Management and Welfare
 We are currently looking for a few undergraduate students or grad-students-to-be who are passionate about shelter animal welfare and management to work on this project with us!
-The project will involve welfare quantification of shelter dog and modelling model to optimise the number of dogs in shelters.
+The project will involve welfare quantification of shelter dog and modelling for optimising the number of dogs in shelters.